THE SELFLESS SHELLFISH

 THEIR NEW HOME

 The placement of oyster shells on the Lagoon floor attracts the free-floating larvae, which can detect the calcium carbonate in the shells of other oysters.

 Through careful monitoring and care, the Oyster Mats project has used over 45,000 mats to build 78 restored reefs.

 We need you!
 The Oyster Mat project is almost exclusively based on the efforts of more than 50,000 volunteers from all across Florida who are responsible for virtually every aspect of the project, from drilling shells to cutting and assembling mats, transporting mats to restoration sites and installing mats on restoration reefs.
 Join us today.

 We need you!
 The Oyster Gardener project is almost exclusively based on the efforts of volunteers from along the Indian River Lagoon who are responsible for collecting data to help identify portions of the Lagoon with high rates of oyster survivability and recruitment; these were the areas that would be future candidates for reef restoration.
 Join us today.

 If you are Lagoon-front resident that lives in Brevard County, you are half way there to becoming an Oyster Gardener!
 The Lagoon is where the oysters will thrive so lakes, ponds and/or your relaxing pool do not qualify as suitable bodies of water.
 Additional considerations:

 The gardeners play a key role in sustaining the success of the project and contributing to the overall vision of a living shoreline throughout the Indian River Lagoon (IRL).
-For 6 months they help grow juvenile oysters off their portion of the IRL.
-They conduct routine maintenance of the habitats and monitor their progress.
-The monitoring often become a group affair, as the gardeners share the experience with family, friends and their neighbors.
+For up to 9 months they help grow juvenile oysters off their portion of the IRL.
+They conduct routine maintenance of the habitats.

 BECOME AN OYSTER BUDDY